 Unlike cash ISAs which are usually free, most investment ISAs will charge you a monthly or annual fee.

-There are also a few specialised ISA products, including the Junior ISA, Help-to-Buy ISA, Lifetime ISA, and Innovative Finance ISA.
+There are also a few specialised ISA products, including the Junior ISA, Lifetime ISA, and Innovative Finance ISA.
 Most of these are exactly what they sound like: a tax-free wrapper around a savings account with special rules dictating how much you can deposit and when you can withdraw.

 Depending on the provider, you can open an ISA by going into a bank branch, by post, online, via a mobile app, or on the phone.
 There is usually a minimum initial deposit, from £1 up to a few thousand, or a recurring minimum monthly deposit.